skleanthous/presentations/20200528-an-intro-to-arc42/presentation.md

 - Focuses on the dynamic aspects
 - Document:
-    + Use cases
+  - Use cases
-    + Workflows
+  - Workflows
-    + Interactions \ data flows
+  - Interactions \ data flows
-    + Sad paths
+  - Sad paths
 - Add links or pictures from any Event storming sessions here

 <!--

-- Use User story maping
+- Dynamic diagrams in the sense of UML dynamic diagrams:
-- Use Example mapping diagrams
+  - Sequence diagrams
-- Use Domain story-telling
+  - Activity diagrams

 - Don't try to be thorough!
 Focus on the important ones.
 It can be a huge productivity drain to maintain.
 - Diagrams!
 Diagrams!